pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

 no, i studied design and game dev; i've made video games; i've written ttrpgs;
-i've built i don't know how many electronics projects; i still do those things (though maybe not many ttrpgs anymore); and honestly... i'm pretty good at those things, too. what more do i need to do to identify with some of the most fulfilling, vulnerable, and creative things that i do? why do i feel obligated to identify with, build community around, write about, and devote my free time to a profession that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and downgrade them to just a hobby?
+i've built i don't know how many electronics projects; i still do those things (though maybe not many ttrpgs anymore); and honestly... i think i'm pretty good at those things, too. what more do i need to do to identify with some of the most fulfilling, vulnerable, and creative work that i do? why do i feel obligated to cultivate an identity around, write about, build community around, and devote my free time to a job that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and downgrade them to a hobby that's sidelined in favor of career progression? there are a lot of potential reasons: imposter syndrome, capitalism devaluing the arts, even a fear of the vulnerability required to share my works with others. i can't really fix capitalism, but i can let the other concerns go.

 after i got home and somewhat settled back in (tangent: i started adderall for my adhd again last monday after discontinuing it in early 2020 because my